War and genocide: War is Genocide School

-The War or Genocide School
+War or Genocide School

 The War or Genocide school contends that the conduct of war should be wholly considered separately from genocide.
-Helen Fein insists that connecting mass killing to genocide conflates “war crimes and genocide without examining the pattern of destruction and the selection of victims,”.
+Helen Fein insists that connecting mass killing to genocide conflates "war crimes and genocide without examining the pattern of destruction and the selection of victims".
 Irving Horowitz and Mark Levene distinguishes between armed conflicts and genocide by the moment at which the aggressor's aim in an armed civil conflict turns from defeating the enemy to a systematic effort to destroy them.
-Irving Horowitz also distinguishes war from genocide based on who is waging it: “democratic and libertarian states wage war as an instrument of foreign policy…genocide on the other hand, is the operational handmaiden of a particular social system, the totalitarian system,".
-Similarly, on the subject of nuclear war, Barbara Harff makes the distinction based on intent: “Whether or not nuclear strikes are genocidal depends on the intent of those who order them.
+Irving Horowitz also distinguishes war from genocide based on who is waging it: "democratic and libertarian states wage war as an instrument of foreign policy…genocide on the other hand, is the operational handmaiden of a particular social system, the totalitarian system,".
+Similarly, on the subject of nuclear war, Barbara Harff makes the distinction based on intent: "Whether or not nuclear strikes are genocidal depends on the intent of those who order them.
 Limited and defensive use of nuclear weapons are not inherently genocidal, even if they have the unwanted consequences of massive civilian deaths,".
 Scholars in the War or Genocide school as a whole reject any fluidity between people killed in war and victims of genocide.

-The War and Genocide School
+War and Genocide School

 The War and Genocide school of thought encompasses the vast majority of scholars and contends that those killed in war can be considered victims of genocide.
 Scholars in this school reference the genocidal capacities of certain methods of war, such as nuclear weapons, pattern-, fire-, and carpet-bombing, or other indiscriminate strategies, as the use of genocidal violence.